 Empowering employees to feel more loyalty to your brand, message, and company values reduces churn and impacts your bottom line for the better.

-3. Employees who are recognized regularly deliver more innovation and productivity.
+3. Employees who are recognized regularly are 22% more productive than employees who are not.

 Employee recognition is a strategic priority to empower employees to work harder, smarter, and faster.
 In fact, there’s a direct correlation between employee recognition and employee productivity.
 An analysis of 1.4 million employees conducted by the Gallup Organization showed that companies with a high level of engagement report 22% higher productivity.
 The Harvard Business Review’s report on employee engagement statistics states that companies with highly engaged workforces maximize their profits and improve productivity.
 Engaged employees are better creative problem solvers and provide more innovation to your company, encouraging growth and innovation.